emfeltham/Margins.jl/README.md

 [^1]: Furthermore, other packages that seek to convert models estimated in Julia into R objects (which can then be used with the mature modeling ecosystem) ultimately feed into another two-language problem (though this strategy may be the best current option in many situations).

-Also, note that this package is similar in spirit to [Effects.jl](https://github.com/beacon-biosignals/Effects.jl), and borrows directly from it for the APM calculations.
+Note that this package is similar in spirit to [Effects.jl](https://github.com/beacon-biosignals/Effects.jl), and borrows directly from it for the APM calculations.
+Furthermore, the design of this package refers to Stata's ["margins"](https://www.stata.com/manuals/cmmargins.pdf) commands.

 ## Development